apache/nuttx/configs/sama5d3x-ek/README.txt

        Application Configuration -> NSH Library
          CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization

+       Using the SD card:

+       1) If you try mounting an SD card with nothing in the slot, the mount will fail:

+            nsh> mount -t vfat /dev/mmcsd1 /mnt/sd1
+            nsh: mount: mount failed: 19

+          NSH can be configured to provide errors as strings instead of numbers.
+But in this case, only the error number is reported.
+          The  error numbers can be found in nuttx/include/errno.h:

+            #define ENODEV              19
+            #define ENODEV_STR          "No such device"

+          So the mount command is saying that there is no device or, more correctly, that there is no card in the SD card slot.

+        2) Inserted the SD card.
+Then the mount should succeed.

+            nsh> mount -t vfat /dev/mmcsd1 /mnt/sd1
+            nsh> ls /mnt/sd1
+            /mnt/sd1:
+             atest.txt
+            nsh> cat /mnt/sd1/atest.txt
+            This is a test

+        3) Before removing the card, you must umount the file system.
+This is equivalent to "ejecting" or "safely removing" the card on
+           Windows:  It flushes any cached data to the card and makes the SD card unavailable to the applications.

+             nsh> mount -t vfat /dev/mmcsd1 /mnt/sd1

+          It is now safe to remove the card.
+NuttX provides into callbacks that can be used by an application to automatically unmount the volume when it is removed.
+But those callbacks are not used in this configuration.

     STATUS:
       2013-7-19:  This configuration (as do the others) run at 396MHz.
         The SAMA5D3 can run at 536MHz.
 I still need to figure out the